dapphub/dapple/doc/test_errors.md

 ## Test Errors
-This test feature captures thrown Errors of a transaction.
+This test feature captures thrown Errors (VM exceptions) of a transaction.
 All test functions which are starting with `testThrow`, `testFail` or `testError` are expected to crash: a `throw;` is expected somewhere in the scenario.